kingaling/pydf2json/README.rst

 To Do
 -----

-1. LaikaBOSS module creation.
+1. Decryption
-    - [w] Code and test explode_pdf.py

-- w = Working
-- x = Done
+    - [ ] Need to read the newest PDF standard and add the V5 encryption/decryption algorithms.